 To use 5G on your phone, you’ll need a device that can support the frequencies that 5G runs on in Australia.
-Fortunately, you don’t need to work out your phone’s compatibility yourself: 5G-capable smartphones are explicitly labelled as such, and there’s now four available to Telstra customers:
+Fortunately, you don’t need to work out your phone’s compatibility yourself: 5G-capable smartphones are explicitly labelled as such, and there’s now five available to Telstra customers:

 Samsung Galaxy S10 5G

 Samsung’s newest Galaxy-range flagship hone features a 6.7-inch screen with the company’s new Infinity O display and OneUI interface, plus Android Pie and a 4,500mAh battery.
 The 5G-capable S10 also includes four cameras in the rear, offering a state-of-the-art smartphone camera experience.

 The S10 5G is available on Telstra’s 24 and 36-month device payment plans, which can be paired with the telco’s postpaid SIM-only plans.
 Below is a selection of published 24-month Telstra plans for the 256GB Samsung Galaxy S10 5G on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Samsung Galaxy Note 10+ 5G

 The super-sized Samsung Galaxy Note 10+ 5G comes with a 6.8-inch screen, S-Pen stylus, and massive 4,300mAh battery for all-day power.
 It also features a brilliant quadruple camera setup in back, plus a 10-megapixel selfie lens, complemented by Samsung’s Infinity display and OneUI interface.